rust-lang/book/second-edition/src/ch17-01-what-is-oo.md

 you having to define them again.

-If a language must have inheritance to be an object-oriented language, then Rust is not.
+If a language must have inheritance to be an object-oriented language, then Rust is not one.
 There is no way to define a struct that inherits the parent struct’s fields and method implementations.
-However, if you’re used to having inheritance in your programming toolbox, you can use other solutions in Rust depending on your reason for reaching for inheritance in the first place.
+However, if you’re used to having inheritance in your programming toolbox, you can use other solutions in Rust, depending on your reason for reaching for inheritance in the first place.

 You choose inheritance for two main reasons.
 One is for reuse of code: you can